Lance Olberding

-Lance Olberding is a former gridiron football offensive lineman who was drafted by the Cincinnati Bengals in the seventh round of the 1992 NFL draft.
+Lance Olberding (born March 1, 1971) is an American former football offensive lineman who was selected by the Cincinnati Bengals in the seventh round of the 1992 NFL draft.
 He is notable for being drafted despite never playing a snap in a college football game.

 Amateur career

 Olberding was a member of the Iowa Hawkeyes traveling team as a freshman, but did not see any playing time.
 After the season, he transferred to Kirkwood Community College.
 In 1992, Olberding joined the Randolph Oilers of the Eastern Football League (EFL), an amateur football team in Randolph, Massachusetts.
 While with Randolph, he was coached by former National Football League (NFL) offensive lineman Jim Rourke.

 Professional career

 Despite having very limited college football experience, NFL draft guru Mel Kiper Jr. ranked Olberding the eighth best offensive tackle in the 1992 NFL draft.
 At the 1992 NFL scouting combine, Olberding ran a 5.4 second 40-yard dash and bench pressed 22 reps.